Cobly

-Cobly (also spelled « Kobli ») is a town, arrondissement and commune in the Atakora Department of north‑western Benin.
+Cobly or Kobli /fr/ is a town, arrondissement and commune in the Atakora Department of north-western Benin.

-The commune covers an area of about 825 km² and had a population of 67,603 at the 2013 census.
+The commune covers an area of 825 square kilometres and as of 2013 had a population of 67,603 people.

 Geography

-The town of Cobly lies near the country’s north‑western border, facing Togo to the west.
-Communally it is bounded to the north by the commune of Matéri, to the south by Boukoumbé, and to the east by Tanguiéta.
+The town of Cobly is located 645 kilometres from Cotonou and 106 kilometres from the department capital of Natitingou.
+Communally it is bounded to the north by Matéri, south by Boukoumbé, west by Togo and east by Tanguiéta.